-Obesity is a primary cause of back pain, sciatica, and disc herniations because it puts relentless stress on the joints of the spine, muscles, ligaments, and tendons.
+Obesity is the primary cause of back pain, sciatica, and disc herniations.
+It puts relentless stress on the joints of the spine, muscles, ligaments, and tendons.
 Anup Kanodia, a physician at Ohio State University’s Wexner Medical Center said, “Sitting is the new smoking.”
 According to the study, every hour of television that people watch, presumably while sitting, cuts about 22 minutes from their lifespan, while it is estimated that smokers shorten their lives by about 11 minutes per cigarette.

 Sitting all day for years can have a big impact on your body too.
 More so if you are overweight or live an unhealthy lifestyle.

 There are things you can do to fix the negative effects of sitting for long periods.
 Exercise is high on the list.
 In fact, chiropractic adjustments are at the top of the list followed closely by acupuncture treatment.
 Standing is not necessarily the answer.
 Frequent breaks are helpful.
 Using your breaks to stretch and walk around in between sitting is very effective.
 Proper hydration and eating plenty of anti-inflammatory foods can help too.

 Unfortunately, prolonged sitting has also been linked to heart attacks, strokes, and even cancer.
 The moral of the story is that we need to keep our bodies moving.
 Doing so will not only reduce the odds of developing sciatica but it will also be good for your mind and body.
 To get to the root cause of pain and discomfort, schedule an initial consultation, including a comprehensive evaluation and first treatment.